 - You get lukewarm water temperature whenever you try to get hot water out of the faucet

-Dip tube replacement can be a do it yourself (DIY) project, however if terms like hot water supply, pex pipe, inlet nipple or pilot light make you cringe, then you may want to contact the professional plumbers at A-1 Sewer & Septic to look at your gas water heater or electric water heater.
+Dip tube replacement can be a do-it-yourself (DIY) project; however, if terms like hot water supply, polyethylene (pex) pipe, inlet nipple, aerators, or pilot light make you cringe, then you may want to contact the professional plumbers at A-1 Sewer & Septic to look at your gas water heater or electric water heater.

-There are a few tools you’ll need before you get started, including a pipe wrench, plastic tube, new dip tube, teflon tape, pipe connectors or pex connectors depending on what your setup looks like.
-Step by step instructions will vary based on the kind of system you have, but here are some general tips on the process.
+You’ll need a few tools before you get started, including a pipe wrench, plastic tube, new dip tube, Teflon tape, pipe connectors, or pex connectors, depending on your setup.
+Step-by-step instructions will vary based on the kind of system you have, but here are some general tips on the process.

 - Turn off the water heater’s power, typically at the circuit breaker

-- You may want to use a garden hose or a a bucket and partially drain the tank so the water level goes below the connections at the top of the tank, through the drain valve
+- You may want to use a garden hose or a bucket and partially drain the tank a few gallons of water so the water level goes below the connections at the top of the tank through the drain valve

 - With a wrench, detach the cold-water supply line (found on the top of the water heater)